WRXTsla/TeslaCamFileServer/README.md

 ```
 sudo ifconfig lo:1 93.1.1.1 netmask 255.255.255.255 up
 ```
-i'm using 93.1.1.1 here but can be any pubblic ip address you want.
+i'm using 93.1.1.1 here but it can be any pubblic ip address you want. (you'll loose the possibility to connect to the real ip)

 let's also add a alternative hostname
 ```